eltociear/website/src/lib/posts/en/what-we-would-do-if-we-were-trump.md

 **Result:** A system that invests in Americans instead of bailing out corporations.
 Instead of welfare that traps people, we get a platform that launches them.

 The choice is simple: do we keep funding a broken system that benefits our rivals and Wall Street, or do we start investing in the American people?
 Our plan makes the choice clear.

+## A Deeper Purpose: A Plan for National Healing

+This doctrine is more than just policy—it's a form of societal therapy designed to heal the wounds that divide us.
+By providing genuine economic security through AUBI, we address the survival anxiety that keeps our collective nervous system in constant fight-or-flight mode.
+By bringing Americans together in Citizen Assemblies to solve real problems, we create what researchers call "empathy through proximity"—the antidote to the us-versus-them thinking that tears communities apart.

+When people feel truly secure and genuinely heard, when their contributions matter and their neighbors aren't threats but partners, the psychological soil that grows division simply disappears.
+This plan doesn't just fix America's problems—it heals the underlying wounds of disconnection, powerlessness, and despair that create those problems in the first place.

+This is governance as healing.
+This is policy as medicine for a fractured nation.

 ## The Bottom Line